THE INDIAN MUTINY

 The attackers did not manage to surround the city for several weeks.
 The defenders gallantly counterattacked several times.

 Finally British siege artillery arrived.
 It pummelled the city walls and knocked out the rebel artillery.
 At the end of August more reinforcement arrived for the British: Sikhs and Pakhtuns.
 Pakhtuns are Pashtun speaking Muslims from the North-West Frontier (i.e. modern day Pakistan).
 Up until this point the defenders could have simply left the city.
 But by late August they were surrounded.

 The assault on Delhi began.
 John Nicholson led from the front.
 He insisted on leading the charge to inspire his men with his valour.
 The British and their allies burst into the city at Kashmir Gate.
 Many of the attackers were killed including John Nicholson.
 The attackers were almost driven off.
 But they persisted and managed to get to the Red Fort.

 Nicholson is now honoured by a statue at his old school.
 This is contentious.
 Some believed that it should be removed.

 The attackers deliberately killed hundreds of Indian civilians.
 The assailants pillaged freely.
 Bahadur Shah and his sons were taken prisoner at Humayun’s Tomb.

-Shah Bahdur was sent into exile in Burma.
+Shah Bahadur was sent into exile in Burma (Myanmar) where there were almost no Muslims.
 Many Britishers said he should have been executed.
 He lived out his days composing mournful Urdu verses.
 His surviving son in India changed his name and lived in obscurity.
 Only in 2007 did a documentary identify who his descendants were.
 They were living modestly in South India.

 Retaking Delhi was a huge psychological fillip for the British and their Indian adherents.
 It was a body blow to the morale of the rebels.